freepius/asVoyage-website/README.md

 For production
 --------------

+* Change password for admin
+* Management of errors and exceptions
 * Cache (with Memcached ?) :
   * Blog repository => caching for listTags() and countArticlesByYearMonth()
   * Blog controller => caching the generated HTML from Markdown